realandrew/realandrew/README.md

 #### I'm a self-taught programmer
 ![I'm a self-taught programmer](https://github.com/realandrew/realandrew/blob/master/images/github_profile_banner.png)

 I aspire to run my own software company one day.
-I'm currently in the bachelor's of computer science program at Wright State University.
+I'm currently in the computer science program at Wright State University.

+Many of my repositories are private and are split between GitHub and GitLab, but this is my primary location for my open source repositories.

 Skills: HTML, CSS, JavaScript (ES6 & NodeJS), TypeScript C#, C++, Rust, and others